youssefbelghmi/developing-trading-strategies-using-clustering/ReadMe.md

 ## Instructions

-For the smooth running of the project, please follow the simple instructions described in the Project_Instructions.txt file.
+For the smooth running of the project, please follow the simple instructions described in the project_instructions.txt file.

 ## Authors